 Professor Bonyhady is a disability reformer, economist, one of the key architects of the National Disability Insurance Scheme (NDIS) and was the inaugural Chair of the National Disability Insurance Agency (NDIA) from 2013 to 2016.
 Professor Bonyhady began his career in the Australian Treasury and also worked in economic consulting, funds management and insurance in Australia and the UK, before becoming a non-executive director.
 His non-executive roles include President of Philanthropy Australia (2006-13).
 Professor Bonyhady is the father of three adult sons, two of whom have disabilities and in the 2010 Queen's Birthday Honours, he was appointed as a Member of the Order of Australia for services to people with disabilities, their families and carers, and to the community as a contributor to a range of charitable organisations.

-Tessa de Vries has a particular interest in the effective translation of research findings into policy and practice, partnerships with the disability community and transparent communication.
-She has a background in project management, research administration and business development, with a specific interest in developmental disability research programs.
-Tessa brings to the MDI a passion for new ideas, seeking out creative or proven ways of doing things, and implementing innovations.
+Tessa de Vries has a particular interest in the effective translation of research findings into policy and practice, partnerships with the disability community and clear communication.
+She has a background in project management, research administration and knowledge translation, with a specific interest in developmental disability research programs.

 Sara Donaldson has a background in communications, advocacy and design with 13+ years experience driving communications for high-impact policy, political, corporate, and philanthropic initiatives.
 At MDI, she is responsible for communicating the core mission and providing operational and administrative support across all aspects of Institute.